yaleh/chatgpt-vscode/README.md

 <img src="examples/main.png" alt="Refactoring selected code using chatGPT"/>

 ## Features
-- 💡 **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar
+- 💡 **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar.
-- 💬 **View chat history** with requests and responses
+- 💬 **View chat history** with requests and responses.
-- 📚 **Multiple types of context** available
-  - ❌ No context
-  - 📝 Selected text
-  - 📂 Whole file
-  - 📂🔍 All opened files
-- 🖱️ Right click on a code selection and run one of the context menu **shortcuts** for your code:
-  - 📖 Automatically generate documentation
-  - 🤔 Explain the selected code
-  - ♻️ Refactor or optimize the code
-  - 🐛 Find problems with the code
-  - 💻 Complete the code according to the comments
-- 💻 View ChatGPT's responses in a panel next to the editor
-- 🚀 See the response as it is being generated **in real time**
-- 💬 Ask **follow-up questions** to the response and maintain conversation context
+  - Toggle the display of requests and responses between rendered Markdown and raw text.
-- 📝 **Insert code snippets** from the AI's response into the active editor with corrected indentation
+  - 📝 **Insert code snippets** from the AI's response into the active editor with corrected indentation.
   - 📋 **Copy code snippets** to the clipboard.
+- 📚 **Multiple types of context** available:
+  - ❌ No context.
+  - 📝 Selected text.
+  - 📂 Whole file.
+  - 📂🔍 All opened files.
+- 🖱️ Right-click on a code selection and run one of the context menu **shortcuts** for your code:
+  - 📖 Automatically generate documentation.
+  - 🤔 Explain the selected code.
+  - ♻️ Refactor or optimize the code.
+  - 🐛 Find problems with the code.
+  - 💻 Complete the code according to the comments.
+- 🚀 See the response as it is being generated **in real time**.
+- 💬 Ask **follow-up questions** to the response and maintain conversation context.

 ## Requirements
 To use ChatGPT AI, please ensure that the following requirements are met: